 *Tattoos (including temporary tattoos) are not permitted at WAI, and people with tattoos will be refused entry.
 Those who are refused entry or ejected from the park will not receive a refund or compensation.

-Many of Tokyo’s major hotels open their pools to the public in summer, though the cost for non-guests can be high.
-The Hotel New Otani is one of the most lavish, with DJs and illuminations at night for a sophisticated summer pool party.
-The spacious pool at the Park Hyatt Tokyo is the perfect spot for poolside views of the city below, and is flanked by a gym and aerobics studio.
+Many of Tokyo's major hotels open their pools to the public in summer, though the cost for non-guests can be high.
+The Hotel New Otani's pool (reservation required) is one of the most lavish, with DJs and illuminations at night for a sophisticated summer pool party.
+The ANA InterContinental Hotel Tokyo (located near Roppongi, Akasaka, and Tokyo Tower) offers a garden pool with a resort-like atmosphere in the heart of the city.
+The Grand Nikko Tokyo Daiba in Odaiba has a reservation-only terrace pool called the "Grand Blue" which offers beautiful views of Tokyo Bay by day and the Tokyo skyline by night.
 Check the hotel websites for opening times and fees.
 Be aware that tattoos are generally prohibited at public pools and baths.